 I care so much about making the first meeting perfect because it matters.
-I’ve heard countless stories of women dating single fathers and referring to feelings of love, futures that will last forever, and intense butterflies… that ended after the first meeting with his child(ren).
+I’ve heard countless stories of women dating a man with kids and referring to feelings of love, futures that will last forever, and intense butterflies… that ended after the first meeting with his children.

 It’s certainly true that some women just aren’t ready for stepmotherhood.
 It’s difficult, I get it.
 But I have noticed that many of the stories of these first meetings made many of the mistakes I warned against in this list.
 They lasted too long, and the child got fussy – something a single woman that hasn’t been around children isn’t prepared for!
 Or there was the play date the family tried to host at Dad’s house, and his daughter hid in her room the entire time.